To download the video click here and look for the download button.

 Connecting with Your Voters

-In mid- to late August, you will get a contact list of three voters who live near you.
-Your “3” are people who vote, and likely vote Democratic, but who vote only occasionally or not at all in non-presidential elections.
+Shortly after you register, you will get a list of three voters who live near you.
+Your “3” are mostly Democratic voters, but who vote only occasionally or not at all in non-presidential elections.
+Many volunteers are getting neighbors just down the street.
+In some cases, the voters are so close, volunteers are actually getting a family member or even themselves!

 After you receive your voter contacts, until the election, you may send postcards, call, text, or reach out to the voters through social media.
 Ultimately, how and when you choose to interact is up to you, but the goal is to let them know there is an election, help them understand the importance of voting in non-presidential elections, answer any questions they may have about their candidates, and help them solve any obstacles they may have to voting on November 7th.
 Volunteers get to see the fruits of their effort and voters get to interact with a consistent contact person across time.